top of page

 Decoding the EU General Purpose AI Code of Practice: What It Means for Risk, Compliance, and Responsible Innovation

-In this article, we break down the Code’s key components, how they align with leading frameworks (NIST AI RMF, ISO/IEC 42001, ISO 31000), and what risk leaders, CISOs, and GRC professionals must do now.
+In this article, we will break down the Code’s key components, how they align with leading frameworks (NIST AI RMF, ISO/IEC 42001, ISO 31000), and what risk leaders, CISOs, and GRC professionals must do now.

-What Is the EU GPAI Code of Practice?
+Understanding the EU GPAI Code of Practice

 Five Core Areas of the Code